jerus-org/gen-changelog/docs/main.md

 ### Configuration File

-gen-changelog uses a TOML configuration file to customize its behavior.
+Gen-changelog CLI uses a TOML configuration file to customize its behaviour.
 The default configuration file is `gen-changelog.toml` in your project root.

 To generate a configuration file with default settings and helpful comments: